 These merchant accounts tend to fall under two different fee structures: interchange-plus and tiered pricing.

 Interchange-plus fees are the percentage of your card processing fees that go not to the merchant provider, but the credit card companies.
 Issuers such as Visa and Mastercard charge base rates to the payment processor each time one of their cards is used.

 With tiered pricing plans, fees will vary depending on what kind of card you use, from credit and debit to corporate cards, and then some.
 It’s a complicated system and it can be confusing to figure out what kind of bill to expect each month.
 It isn’t recommended for smaller businesses.

-Cayan has been around since 1998 and was originally known as Merchant Warehouse, rebranding itself as Cayan in 2015.
+TSYS has been around since 1998 and was originally known as Merchant Warehouse.
 Their main offering is an integrated, cloud-based platform called Genius, which supports online payments, mobile payments, and more through their payment gateway.
 Ideal for mid-sized businesses, it offers merchant accounts with First Data providing payment processing services.

 Payline Data was established in 2009.
 It has standardized packages which makes picking one for your specific business needs easy.
 Unlike the other merchant accounts mentioned, they provide accounts for high-risk businesses (a high-risk business is one that is seen as being particularly vulnerable to fraud; for instance, adult entertainment, gaming, and gambling would be seen as high risk) although processing rates will be higher.
 They also offer their own shopping cart which can be easily integrated with your website.

 Choosing an online payment processor that’s right for your business will take time and research.
 Don’t be afraid to take your time and to say no to pushy sales people.
 Be confident that the services provided are appropriate for your business in terms of what its aims are, its size and what it can afford.
 For in-depth reviews and comparisons, Merchant Maverick is a great resource